-void mpfr_nexttoward ($mpfr_t x, mpfr_t y$) [Function] If x or y is NaN, set x to NaN.
+void mpfr_nexttoward ($mpfr_t x, mpfr_t y$) [Function] If x or y is NaN, set x to NaN; note that the NaN flag is set as usual.
 If x and y are equal, x is unchanged.
 Otherwise, if x is different from y, replace x by the next floating-point number (with the precision of x and the current exponent range) in the direction of y (the infinite values are seen as the smallest and largest floating-point numbers).
 If the result is zero, it keeps the same sign.
-No underflow or overflow is generated.
+No underflow, overflow, or inexact exception is raised.